Understanding MRR movements

 ChartMogul generates MRR movements from invoice data and manual subscriptions and uses them as the basis for nearly all metrics and analytics.
 You’ll find them throughout ChartMogul, including in the Chart Data table and in each customer’s record.

-If you're using committed monthly recurring revenue (CMRR), you'll see MRR movements dated in the future that come from scheduled subscription events.
+If your billing system sends this data, you'll see MRR movements dated in the future that come from scheduled subscription events.

-ChartMogul doesn’t create MRR movements for subscription changes that don’t affect the subscription’s MRR nor due to currency fluctuations.
+ChartMogul doesn’t create MRR movements for subscription changes due to currency fluctuations.

 Smart Activity Classification